Dr Edward W Holberton

 Research interests

-My main research interests lie in Literature of the Civil War and Restoration periods, especially the work of Andrew Marvell and John Milton, Early Modern Literature and Diplomacy, and Early Modern Literature’s relationships with the Atlantic World.
+My research interests lie in seventeenth and early eighteenth century literature, especially the work of Andrew Marvell and John Milton, Early Modern Literature and Diplomacy, and Early Modern Literature’s relationships with the Atlantic World.

 My postgraduate research teaching includes recent doctoral projects on satire and news culture in the later seventeenth century, early modern literature's representations of labour, and the the circulation of poems in manuscript by royalist readers.
 I would be pleased to supervise PhD research connected with any of the areas of my research interests.
 Please get in touch if you are considering working on a connected topic.